-Thereafter the history is divided into four phases, the first (1950-52) dealing mainly with the Casualty Evacuation Flight in the Far East, which proved the readiness of the helicopter to enter the field of military operations and laid the foundation for the subsequent expansion.
+The history of RAF helicopters thereafter is divided into four phases, the first dealing only with the Casualty Evacuation Flight in the Far East, which proved the readiness of the helicopter to enter the field of military operations and laid the foundation for the subsequent expansion.

-In the second phase (1953-60) an enthusiastic growth of the helicopter forces was nevertheless restricted by financial constraints and also by the limited operational capability of the available aircraft, many desirable roles for the helicopter being excluded simply because they were beyond the scope of the aircraft then in service.
-Even so, their contribution to the campaigns in Malaya and Cyprus was crucial.
+In the second phase the growth of the helicopter forces was restricted not only by financial constraints but also by the limited operational capability of the available aircraft, many desirable roles for the helicopter being excluded simply because they were beyond the scope of the aircraft then in service.

-At the end of this second phase however there came a significant breakthrough with the arrival of turbine engines with their great advantage in power/weight ratio.
-The third phase (1960-70) thus belongs to the Whirlwinds Mk 10, the Belvederes and later the Wessex, with the Borneo and South Arabian operations occupying the centre of the stage.
-Phase 3 is extended into 1972 in the Far East in order to complete the withdrawal of the last RAF helicopters in Malaysia.
+At the end of this second phase however there came a significant break-through with the arrival of the Whirlwind Mk 10 and Belvedere, equipped with turbine engines with their great advantage in power/weight ratio.

+The third phase thus belongs to the Whirlwinds, the Belvederes and later the Wessex, with the Borneo and AFME operations occupying the centre of the stage.

-The fourth phase (1971 onwards) is only introduced here and will in due course cover the formation and operations of the Puma/Wessex/Chinook squadrons as a tactical helicopter army support force in the NATO context, with the Northern Ireland operations as the main example of various other activities undertaken after 1970, eg detachments in Oman, Belize and the Falklands.
+The fourth phase covers the formation and operations of the Puma/Wessex squadrons as a tactical helicopter army support force in the NATO context, with the Northern Ireland operations as the main example of various other activities undertaken after 1970.

-Running continuously from 1953 and in parallel with operational aircraft type developments is the Search and Rescue helicopter force in the UK maritime environment, and also, after 1954, the Central Flying School Helicopter Unit.
+Running continuously from 1953 and in parallel with these aircraft type developments is the Search and Rescue helicopter force in the UK maritime environment, and also, after 1954, the Central Flying School helicopter unit.
 Both of these appear in each phase after the first, as do the communications helicopters of The Queen's Flight and the Metropolitan Communications Squadron.